zotero/arkivo-sufia/README.md

       ]
     }

+Note that you can additionaly pass a `base` URL for each subscription;
+this allows you to pin individual subscriptions to Sufia hosts other than the default one.

+### Command line
 Alternatively, use the command line to add you subscriptions (and issue a sync request if Arkivo is already running):